bunq/sdk_csharp/BunqSdk.Tests/README.md

 ## Execution
-To run tests via Rider, you can right click on the `BunqSdk.Tests` solution and should be able to run the tests cases form the IDE.
+To run tests via Rider, you can right click on the `BunqSdk.Tests` solution and should be able to run the tests cases from the IDE.
+To run the tests via Visual Studio, you can use the Test Explorer window.
+Use default shortcut Ctrl+R, A to run all tests.